 Shadow Wolves follow Sign

-Tracking is a way of life
+For indigenous peoples tracking is a way of life

 For a Shadow Wolf, his life and the survival of his team depends on his ability to read the landscape in a way that he can feel and sense the spirit of the track...of his quarry.

 The good news is you can begin learning to Track at any age.
 The benefits of tracking are many and can be applied to all aspects of your life.
-Tracking skills are one of the most important survival skill you can learn.
-Join us and learn to Track like the Shadow Wolves.